-Cassini observations revealed that Saturn's moon Enceladus (3.95 Rs) ejects neutral H2O, so-called 'plumes', from its southern pole with temporal variability [e.g., Hansen et al., 2006].
+In this study, we focus on the collisional loss process with neutrals.
 The observations of injected electrons and ions in the inner magnetosphere suggested that these particles do not survive very long time due to the neutral cloud originated from Enceladus [e.g., Paranicas et al., 2007; 2008].
 These neutrals in the inner magnetosphere play the dominant role in a loss process of energetic electrons and ions [e.g., Paranicas et al., 2007; Sittler et al., 2008].
 However, little has been reported on a quantitative study of the electron loss process due to electron-neutral collisions.
 Especially, a quantitative study of variation of an electron pitch angle distribution due to electron-neutral elastic collisions has not been clarified.
 This study aims at revealing the variation of energetic electron pitch angle distribution and the loss rate of electrons into the loss cone through pitch angle scattering due to electron elastic collisions with the neutral H2O molecules along Saturn's magnetic field line around Enceladus when the electron flux tube passes the region of the dense H2O molecules in the vicinity of Enceladus (~6.4 minutes).
+We focus on 1 keV electron in this study.